SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

 \subsection{Over-smoothing}

-Over-smoothing is a basic issue of deep GCNs~\cite{li2018deeper}. \cite{yang2020revisiting, chien2021adaptive, wu2019simplifying} found that the node representation becomes linearly dependent after using infinite number of layers. \cite{oono2019graph,cai2020note} further proved that the output of deep GCN with a ReLU activation function converges to zero. \cite{yan2021two} investigated the over-smoothing issue in heterophilic and homophilic graphs.
+Over-smoothing is a basic issue of deep GCNs~\cite{li2018deeper,survey_oversmoothing}. \cite{yang2020revisiting, appnp, sgc} find that the node representation becomes linearly dependent after using an infinite number of layers. \cite{oono2019graph,cai2020note} further proves that the output of deep GCNs with a ReLU activation function converges to zero. \cite{yan2021two} investigates the over-smoothing issue in heterophilic and homophilic graphs.
+To quantify over-smoothing, the Mean Average Distance (MAD) method proposed by Chen \textit{et al.}~\cite{mad} calculates the mean of the average cosine distance between nodes and their connected nodes.
 In general, current solutions to the over-smoothing issue fall into two categories:

-\textbf{Specific GCNs-based models for over-smoothing}: \cite{kipf2016semi} attempted to construct a multi-layer GCN by adding residual connections \cite{he2016deep}.
-JKNet~\cite{xu2018representation} combined the outputs of different layers for the final representation.
-InceptGCN~\cite{kazi2019inceptiongcn} integrated different outputs from multiple GCN with various layers.
-GCNII~\cite{chen2020simple} obtained remarkable performance over many benchmarks by utilizing initial residual connection and identity mapping.
-APPNP~\cite{klicpera2018predict} incorporated the PageRank algorithm into GCN to derive a novel propagation schema instead of the Laplacian smoothing. \cite{chien2021adaptive} followed PageRank-style propagation and added adaptive weights to escape from over-smoothing guided by label information.~\cite{zhang2021evaluating,liu2020towards,wang2021dissecting,cong2021provable} decoupled feature transformation from propagation to avoid over-smoothing (and model degeneration).
-However, the above models are precisely designed and the proposed techniques are difficult to be used on various GCNs-based models.
+\para{Specific GCNs-based models for over-smoothing}: \cite{gcn} attempts to construct a multi-layer GCN by adding residual connections \cite{he2016deep}.
+JKNet~\cite{jknet} combines the outputs of different layers for the final representation.
+InceptGCN~\cite{inceptgcn} integrates different outputs from multiple GCNs with various layers.
+GCNII~\cite{gcnii} obtains remarkable performance over many benchmarks by utilizing initial residual connection and identity mapping.
+APPNP~\cite{appnp} incorporates the PageRank algorithm into GCN to derive a novel propagation schema instead of the Laplacian smoothing. \cite{appnp} follows PageRank-style propagation and adds adaptive weights to escape from over-smoothing guided by label information.~\cite{zhang2021evaluating,liu2020towards,wang2021dissecting,cong2021provable} decouple feature transformation from propagation to avoid over-smoothing (and model degeneration). \cite{zhou2021dirichlet} proposes a novel framework, consisting of orthogonal weight controlling, lower-bounded residual connection, and shifted ReLU activation, to train deep GCNs by regularizing Dirichlet energy.
+However, the extra efforts on weight regularization increase the complexity of optimization.
+Furthermore, Miao \textit{et al.} develops Lasagne~\cite{lasagne}, which incorporates node-aware layer aggregators and factorization-based layer interactions as a solution to address over-smoothing.
+Rusch \textit{et al.}~\cite{graphcon} proposes the Graph-Coupled Oscillator Network (GraphCON) as a solution to over-smoothing.
+By utilizing non-linear oscillators coupled through the graph structure, GraphCON avoids the exponential vanishing of Dirichlet energy.
+Another approach, Allen-Cahn Message Passing (ACMP)~\cite{acmp}, as introduced by Wang \textit{et al.}, is based on the Allen-Cahn equation.
+ACMP models interacting particle systems with attractive and repulsive forces, thereby offering a distinct mechanism to mitigate over-smoothing.
+However, the above models are precisely designed and the proposed techniques might struggle to be used on various GCN models.